 Lost and Found Articles.
 A lost and found service is available for student, faculty, and staff personnel.
-Found articles may be left at the Information Desk or the JCC office, and persons who have lost articles may check there.
+Found articles may be left at the Campus Security Office or the JCC administrative office, and persons who have lost articles may check there.